MasterLufier/Creality-K2-Custom-Macros/README.md

 T[initial_no_support_extruder] TEMP=[first_layer_temperature] MAX_FLOWRATE=[filament_max_volumetric_speed]  FILAMENT_TYPE=[filament_type]
 ```
 Change filament g-code
-> [!NOTE]
-> If you are already using a previous version, please ensure that you update the "filament change g-code" to next one:
 ```
 G1 E-[old_retract_length] F2400
 G2 Z{z_after_toolchange + 0.4} I0.86 J0.86 P1 F10000 ; spiral lift a little from second lift